txtatech/d2r-jsonmerge/README.md

 **Note:** Both scripts have the potential to produce very large output files, especially if the directory contains numerous or large JSON files.
 Take this into consideration when running the scripts and ensure that you have enough disk space available to accommodate the merged output file.

 It is recommended to test the scripts on a smaller dataset or use appropriate filtering to merge specific files before attempting to merge a large number of files.

+## Dependency Note

+The provided scripts (`jsonmerge_json.py` and `jsonmerge_txt.py`) have no external dependencies or additional packages required.
+They utilize built-in Python modules, such as `os`, `shutil`, and `json` (only for `json_merge.py`), which are part of the Python Standard Library.

+To run the scripts, ensure that you have a valid Python installation, which includes these modules by default.